davidcallanan/2048-tetris/README.md

  - Rewrite code from scratch
  - Improve UI and UX
  - Perfect how the 2048 mechanics work and come up with unique ideas
- - Adjust the numbers of spawned shapes nicely to add more interesting gameplay
+ - Adjust the values of spawned shapes nicely to add more interesting gameplay
+ - Adjust scoring system

 Copyright (C) 2022 David P. Callanan.
 All rights reserved.